-The international youth resilience study
+The WUN international youth resilience study (2014-)

-Promoting optimal mental health and resilience to trauma, adversity and stress is a prominent national and global priority.
-Adolescents are particularly vulnerable to stressors as they are undergoing the final stages of development and are therefore highly susceptible to the impacts of their environment.
-In this project, Dr Justine Gatt is leading an international trial with other global experts in resilience to understand youth resilience and ways to promote it across different cultural groups.
-In particular, we plan to focus on the role of migration as a potential form of adversity and how it may impact mental health outcomes over time.
-The participating sites include Australia (Sydney), Canada, South Africa, UK, New Zealand and China.
-The information from this study will inform the role of various environmental, socio-ecological, neurocognitive and health factors that may contribute to resilience to adversity.
+This project, the WUN (Worldwide University Network) International Youth Resilience Study, was led by Dr Justine Gatt in collaboration with other global experts in resilience to understand youth resilience across different cultural and ethnic groups.
+In particular, we focused on the role of migration as a potential form of adversity and how it may impact mental health outcomes over time.
+The participating sites included Australia (Sydney), Canada, South Africa, UK, New Zealand and China.
+The information from this study will help to inform the role of various environmental, socio-ecological and health factors that may contribute to resilience to adversity.